 The purpose of initiation is the unfoldment of the individual.
 The esoteric school provides training in a course of spiritual studies with a dynamic process of transmission of teaching through the relationship with one's guide.
 The aim is to discover a means of expressing divinity in one's life and through one's being, honouring individual goals and sense of calling.
-The spiritual journey takes place in the context of a community of seekers in local centres as well as the greater society.
+The spiritual journey takes place in the context of a community of seekers in both centres and in the greater society.

-What is asked of someone requesting initiation is, first of all, sincerity of intention.
+Of primary concern is sincerity of intention.
 There must also be the attitude of an open heart and mind toward the teachings, although complete acceptance is never required and there is no dogma.
 While the prospective initiate may not understand the full ramification of this act, there must be an awareness of the significance of such a step.
 Initiation signifies a serious commitment to deeply participate in a process of spiritual training.
 It is especially important that one not be unrealistic in his/her expectations, desire "fantastic experiences" or occult powers, attempt to use spiritual practices as a means of escape from the world, or evade personal issues through the misuse of spirituality.
 A person interested in initiation is usually asked to attend some classes and seminars on the teachings.
 During this period he/she may be viewed as a candidate for initiation.